William Dobson: The Cavalier Painter

 Posted on 18th February 2022

-Other than he was born in London, the son of a lawyer, and as a young man was apprenticed to the studio of Francis Cleyn, a German artist of renown then resident in the city, little is known of his early life.
-Perhaps this is how he acquired access to the Royal Collection which he is known to have painted assiduously.
+Born in London in 1611, the son of a lawyer, William Dobson was apprenticed as a young man to the studio of Francis Cleyn, a German artist of renown then resident in the city, Other than this little is known of his early life, and certainly not how he acquired access to the Royal Collection which is known to have copied assiduously.

-He was to all intents and purposes Court Artist, a role previously filled only by those of foreign extraction Hans Holbein during the reign of Henry VIII, Peter Paul Rubens and Anthony Van Dyck in the years since, and even after the Restoration the Court Artist would be the Dutch Master Sir Peter Lely.
+He was to all intents and purposes Court Artist, a role previously filled only by prominent men of foreign extraction such as Hans Holbein, Peter Paul Rubens, Anthony Van Dyck and following the interregnum Sir Peter Lely.

-As a result some now consider him to be England’s first artist of genius.
-He was certainly well thought of at the time.
-His contemporary the antiquarian, essayist and philosopher John Aubrey referred to him as “the most excellent painter that England has yet bred.”
+It was an elevation unexpected, and some now consider Dobson to be England’s first true artist of genius.
+He was certainly well considered at the time with his contemporary the antiquarian, essayist and philosopher John Aubrey referring to him as “the most excellent painter that England has yet bred.”

-But England was a country divided and one that could only be reconciled by war and blood.
-Dobson weapon in this war had not been the sword but the brush and he painted the Royal Court in exile at Oxford depicting its residents in all their pomp and martial prowess.
+But England was a country at abeyance with itself, divided in argument and by ambition, passions that could only be reconciled by the making of war and the shedding of blood.
+Dobson’s weapon in this war would not be the sword but the brush, and so he painted the Royal Court in exile depicting its residents in all their pomp, majesty, and martial prowess.

-Dobson escaped the denouement of Oxford and fled to London but as a notorious Cavalier few were willing to commission him and he soon ended up in Debtors Prison where he died in October 1646, aged just 35.
+Dobson would escape the fall of Oxford and flee to London but as a notorious Cavalier few were willing to commission him.
+Unable to support himself he borrowed heavily ending up in Debtors Prison where he died in October 1646, aged just 35.

 Nicholas Lanier, William Dobson, and Sir Charles Cotterell